codinglead/codinglead.github.io/_posts/2020-03-19-intro-to-node-and-express.md

 Node and Express is a easy way to get started with using the backend.

 Node is an asynchronous event driven JavaScript runtime.

 Express is a minimalist web application framework.
-Express has a very powerful routing system.

 ## exporting an node script